BroManDudeGuyPhD/Helldivers-stratagem-input/README.md

 Inside the HASS.Agent, I set up a Custom Command of type switch, with the command formatted like
     `powershell.exe -File "C:\Users\andre\automagic-democracy.ps1" -strat "Orbital Laser"`

-Add me on [Steam](https://steamcommunity.com/id/BroManDudeGuyPhD/) if you are so inclined!
+Add me on [Steam](https://steamcommunity.com/id/BroManDudeGuyPhD/) if you are so inclined, and join me on the **SES Paragon of Family Values**